Globally, more companies are finding pay-per-click (PPC) a crucial part of their digital marketing strategies. Their total spending on search adver...

 Reason 4: It Gives Your Company More Flexibility for the Future

-Many companies hire a fractional CMO because it makes sense in the moment.
+Many companies hire an Outsourced Marketing Director because it makes sense in the moment.
 Due to the company’s budget or current marketing needs, a full-time CMO is too costly, but company leadership still sees the benefit of bringing in an executive-level marketing person to get the most out of the company’s marketing dollars.

 While this can be a good thing for your company’s present situation, it also offers much more flexibility going forward.
 This future flexibility is something that every company should not only want but actively consider when making any decision.